Follow Quetzal's Adventures on Facebook:

 exposure to open water sailing and what that can entail in both

-had some rough seas and his concern with the crew's safety was readily
+we had some rough seas and his concern with the crew's safety

-daily lesson plan that one must follow but there are learning opportunities
+rigid daily lesson plan that one must follow but there are learning

 Lastly, sailing on Quetzal in the Atlantic during a heavy

+is.
 She is truly passage proven.
-And I understand now why John is so
+And I understand now why John

 James Leonard: "I've sailed with John on two different passages.